 Unlike nullity or judicial separation, a divorce requires two decrees in order for the marriage to be officially over.
 A decree absolute is the legal document that ends your marriage and can be applied for six weeks and one day after your decree nisi is granted.
-If your partner began divorce proceedings, but did not apply for a decree absolute after six weeks and one day, you can do so, but must wait an extra three months on top of the original six weeks.
-If neither yourself or your partner apply within one year of the granting of your decree nisi, it will be necessary for the delay to be explained to the court.
+If your partner began divorce proceedings, but did not apply for a decree absolute after six weeks and one day, you can do so, but must wait an extra three weeks on top of the original six weeks.
+You or your partner must apply within one year of being granted your decree nisi, or the courts will query the delay.

 Before a decree absolute is granted

-Resolving financial or property matters often comes after the granting of the decree nisi by applying for a financial order or an order pertaining to the marital home.
+You and your partner must make and specify arrangements for any children involved.
+Resolving financial or property matters often comes after the granting of the decree absolute by applying for a financial order or an order pertaining to the marital home.
 This can take much longer than the divorce itself.

 Known as Financial Remedy Proceedings, it is wise to seek the expertise of a family law solicitor when dividing assets, making an offer to settle, or accepting an offer to settle.
-If an agreement cannot be reached between you and your partner, you should attempt to resolve the matter if possible by attending mediation however if this is not possible you can apply to the court for intervention.
+If an agreement cannot be reached between you and your partner, you can apply to the court for intervention.
 Professional experience and legal advice from a family lawyer will help clarify the court’s decisions.

 Receiving your decree absolute